ZenWave360/karate-ide/README.md

 - Test Explorer view allows you navigate and filter tests by name, tags, status, etc...
 To filter by tag use karate prefix in this way `@karate:@yourtag`
 - Failing tests error messages are presented in multiple and useful ways (a tooltips, in the gutter, in the tests explorer...)
 - Start your Mock Server from Editor and Tests Explorer sidebar

+We also have replaced *good old* terminal with Output Channels for greater display flexibility of output logs and response payload.

 ![Karate-IDE](resources/screenshots/API-Tests-Explorer.gif)